embumila/alx-higher_level_programming/0x0A-python-inheritance/README.md

  5. Empty class BaseGeometry.

  6. Public instance method: def area(self): that raises an Exception with the message area() is not implemented

+ 7. Writing a class BaseGeometry (based on 6-base_geometry.py).